iorixxx/anadolu-fbe-thesis/README.md

 ###Author
 Please feel free to contact Ahmet Arslan at `aarslan2@anadolu.edu.tr` if you have any questions, comments or contributions.
-Please do not forget to give a star to the project if you use this template.
+Please [star](https://help.github.com/articles/about-stars/) :star: the repository if you use this template.

 P.S.
 I strongly suggest you to maintain your LaTeX files in a private GitHub repo, which is free with your university e-mail (`@anadolu.edu.tr`) address.